severalnines/docs/user-guide/sidebar.rst

 For example on integrating ClusterControl with FreeIPA and Windows Active Directory, please refer to this blog post, `Integrating ClusterControl with FreeIPA and Windows Active Directory for Authentication <http://severalnines.com/blog/integrating-clustercontrol-freeipa-and-windows-active-directory-authentication>`_.

-.. _User Management - Clusters:
+.. _Sidebar - User Management - Clusters:

 Clusters
 ++++++++